filecoin-project/devgrants/rfp-proposals/rfp-cpp-proofs-implementation.md

 # Project Description

-=nil; Crypto3 team intends to introduce second Filecoin Proofs impelemtation written in C++, assembling it from existing (and working in production) proprietary C++ Filecoin Distributed Prover parts, and integrate it with existing Filecoin protocol implementations (Venus, Lotus, Futhon and possibly
+=nil; Crypto3 team intends to introduce second Filecoin Proofs implementation written in C++, assembling it from existing (and working in production) proprietary C++ Filecoin Distributed Prover parts, and integrate it with existing Filecoin protocol implementations (Venus, Lotus, Futhon and possibly